YashAnand1/UnderstandingLDAP/README.md

 Distinguished Names (dn) on the other hand, are a unique name to specify the pin-pointed location of an entry within the directory.
 If this is not unique, then querying specific attributes within a directory would be difficult.
 This is similar to how files with same name cannot be added within the same folder.
 If the previous example was to be represented hierarchically in LDAP, its `dn` could be `cn=someArticle, ou=wiki, dc=wikipedia, dc=org`.

 ## LDAP Prerequisites
-The following installations or setups were performed on my end while referring to the shared [LDAP Document](https://docs.google.com/document/d/1zbjN5cB8diZPTORcUBHZclctrTYhD5sW3P_MNh-v-jM/edit):
+The following installations or setups were performed on my end for being able to work with LDAP first:

 **1. Containerising LDAP**
    - Creating Container: podman run -d --name ldap-v1 -e DS_DM_PASSWORD=[!REDACTED!] -v /home/user/Desktop/ldap:/data --security-opt label=disable -p 3389:3389 docker.io/389ds/dirsrv:latest